Mayu-Imanaka/Quotes-on-dev/README.md

 ## General info
 This is a website called Quotes on Dev using the WordPress REST API.

-It'll show a random quotes everytime visiting the site.
+It shows a random quotes everytime visiting the site.

 You can submit a quote via submission form.

 <img src='https://user-images.githubusercontent.com/42310122/74398313-06255b00-4dcc-11ea-80e8-d46f437dc64b.png' width="600px">